The Virtual Currency Regulation Review: India

 Introduction to the legal and regulatory framework

 The Indian population has shown significant interest in virtual currencies.
-According to the most recent statistics available, there were estimated to be around 5 million traders in India in 24 exchanges, with trading volumes in the range of 1,500 Bitcoins a day.2
+According to industry estimates as of July 2021, there were estimated to be nearly 15 million investors in India holding more than US$1.3 billion worth of virtual currencies.2

 As the law currently stands, there is no clear definition of virtual currencies, cryptoassets or cryptocurrencies in India.
 On 4 March 2020, the Supreme Court of India set aside, on constitutional grounds, a circular (the VC Circular) issued by India's central bank, the Reserve Bank of India (RBI), which restricted the use of regulated banking and payment channels for the sale and purchase of virtual currencies (the IAMAI case).3 This affirmed virtual currency exchanges' fundamental right to trade and do business, guaranteed under the Constitution of India.